Bringing senior dogs and people

 David and I have grown up loving man's best friend.
 As our daughters grew up, we always had a dog (or two) in the house to make the family complete.
 As our daughters left home, we started rescuing dogs and found it to be very gratifying.
 The dogs that we rescued were wonderful dogs who just needed a chance at a better life.

-The past several years we have been very involved in working for rescues and have fostered over sixty dogs.
-It became clear to us that it is very important that the dogs be fostered in a home environment where you can witness the dog's behavior and see if they have any issues before they go to their new homes.
-We have witnessed the fact that it is very difficult to find adopting homes for senior dogs.
+Initally we were a foster home for Love-a-Golden where we fostered over sixty goldens.
+It became clear to us that it was very important that the dogs be fostered in a home environment where you can witness the dog's behavior and see if they have any issues before they go to their new homes.
+We also witnessed the fact that it is very difficult to find adopting homes for senior dogs.
 It is understandable that the family doesn't want to fall in love with the dog and then lose them and be heartbroken.

-We have found that these senior dogs are the best behaved dogs - as they are potty trained and not demanding for exercise.
+We found that these senior dogs were the best behaved dogs - as they are potty trained and not demanding for exercise.
 All they want is someone to love them and to be with them.

 I can’t remember not having a dog in the family – as a youngster we had mostly Labs and Lab crosses.
 I was active in training dogs, primarily for 4H shows, and learned the value of a well-mannered dog very early.
 When I started college, I knew that I wanted to do something with animals, so I started in an Animal Science program.
 In those days (not to date myself), that was code for production agriculture and that’s where my interests drifted to as I thought about careers.
 I tried Vet School briefly, but found that my true love was animal nutrition, and that is where my career with Purina Animal Nutrition and Land O’Lakes has taken me.